tico321/CleanTemplate/CleanTemplate/README.md

     and set `localhost` instead of `db`.
     - from CleanTemplate.API run: $  dotnet watch run
     - This will start the project in the port 5000 and 5001 as defined on CleanTemplate.API/Properties/lauchSettings.json
+- To run all the unit tests go to the root of the project and run:
+    - dotnet test ./CleanTemplate.sln

 #### Include the API in docker-compose
 VS does a lot of things under the hood for which if you want to add it to the docker container without lossing debug capabilities you may want to  review https://www.richard-banks.org/2018/07/debugging-core-in-docker.html